 Cable manufacturers have agreed upon specific designations for different types of cable.
 (Table 2.1 lists cable types and descriptions.)
-Thinnet is included in a group referred to as the RG-58 family and has 50ohm impedance.
-(Impedance is the amount of opposition shown by any circuit element against the flow of current).
+Thinnet is included in a group referred to as the RG-58 family and has 500hm impedance.
+(Impedance is the resistance, measured in ohms, to the alternating current that flows in a wire.)
 The principal distinguishing feature of the RG-58 family is the center core of copper.
 Figure 2.4 shows two examples of RG-58 cable, one with a stranded wire core and one with a solid copper core.